 WHAT ARE MARINE PROTECTED AREAS?

 MPAs are portions of our ocean and estuaries that are sheltered from particular kinds of human disturbance.
 From rocky intertidal zones to lush kelp forests, MPAs include a wide range of ocean habitats along our coastlines.
 These protected parts of the ocean and shorelines help conserve and restore wildlife and habitats of the sea much like state and national parks do for land.
 MPAs protect critical habitats and improve the sustainability of fisheries.
 There are two kinds of MPAs: state marine reserves and state marine conservation areas.
 These types of areas provide different amounts and kinds of protection.

 RULES AND SUBMISSION GUIDELINES

-- Photos must be taken at one of the marine protected areas within the Monterey Bay National Marine Sanctuary which includes:
+- Photos and videos must be taken at one of the marine protected areas within the Monterey Bay National Marine Sanctuary which includes:

 - Montara State Marine Reserve (SMR)*